Framework System Requirements Specification

 Solving coupled problems where competing physical phenomena impact one and other in a significant nonlinear fashion represents a serious challenge to several solution strategies.
 Small perturbations in strongly-coupled parameters often have very large adverse effects on convergence behavior.
 These adverse effects are compounded as additional physics are added to a model.
 To overcome these challenges, MOOSE employs three distinct yet compatible systems for solving these types of problems.

-First, an advanced numerical technique called the JFNK method is employed to solve the most fully-coupled physics in an accurate, consistent way.
+First, an advanced numerical technique called the Jacobian-Free Newton-Krylov (JFNK) method is employed to solve the most fully-coupled physics in an accurate, consistent way.
 An example of this would be the effect of temperature on the expansion or contraction of a material.
 While the JFNK numerical method is very effective at solving fully-coupled equations, it can also be computationally expensive.
 Plus, not all physical phenomena in a given model are truly coupled to one another.
 For instance, in a reactor, the speed of the coolant flow may not have any direct effect on the complex chemical reactions taking place inside the fuel rods.
 We call such models "loosely-coupled".
 A robust, scalable system must strike the proper balance between the various modeling strategies to avoid performing unnecessary computations or incorrectly predicting behavior in situations such as these.

 MOOSE's Multiapp system will allow modelers to group physics into logical categories where MOOSE can solve some groups fully-coupled and others loosely-coupled.
 The Multiapp system goes even further by also supporting a "tightly-coupled" strategy, which falls somewhere between the "fully-coupled" and "loosely-coupled" approaches.
 Several sets of physics can then be linked together into logical hierarchies using any one of these coupling strategies, allowing for several potential solution strategies.
 For instance, a complex nuclear reactor model might consist of several tightly-coupled systems of fully-coupled equations.